ifnspaml/EC-Evaluation-Toolbox/README.md

 If you use our toolbox for your research, please cite our work:

-Application of the toolbox for AEC/AES analysis (will be updated once final version is published):
+Application of the toolbox for AEC/AES analysis:
 ```BibTex
 @Article{Seidel2024,
   author      = {Ernst Seidel and Tim Fingscheidt},